Min-max minimal surfaces, horizons and electrostatic systems

+We remark that the quantities $k_i$ appearing in last theorem are constants (Lemma \ref{lemma:propert}), called of \emph{surface gravities} associated to the horizons.

 Let us discuss the proofs and the content of the main results.
-As commented before, Theorem A is a generalization of a result proved by L. Ambrozio, \cite{A}.
-A key step in his proof relies on constructing a singular Einstein four manifold from a static system and prove a result in the spirit of the Bonnet-Myers Theorem.
+Theorem A is a generalization of a result in the case of {\it vacuum static systems} (i.e. $E \equiv 0$), due to Ambrozio \cite{A}.
+A key step in the proof in \cite{A} relies on constructing a singular Einstein four manifold from a static system and prove a result in the spirit of the Bonnet-Myers Theorem.
 However, it seems to be difficult to adapt this approach to our more general setting.
 We settle this by borrowing some ideas from Ambrozio's proof and using some results from the topological theory of $3$-manifolds and its connection to minimal surfaces.

-In Theorem B we use the local {\it Min-Max Theory for the area functional} developed by Ketover, Liokumovich and Song (\cite{KL,KLS,So1}) in both its discrete and continuous versions.
-More precisely, we use the conclusions of Theorem A to prove that $\si$ attains the maximum of the area in a continuous sweepout, and proceed to show that this surface realizes the {\it Simon-Smith min-max width} and the {\it Almgren-Pitts min-max width} as well.
-Actually, we only need to use one of the versions of the Min-Max theory, however, since comparing the widths of the two theories is an interesting problem we decided to include both of them.
-We also need the existence and regularity of solutions of a Plateau type problem, which we prove in the Appendix \ref{appendix}.
+In Theorems B and C we use the local {\it Min-Max Theory for the area functional} developed by Ketover, Liokumovich and Song \cite{KLS}.
+More precisely for Theorem B, we use the conclusions of Theorem A to prove that $\si$ attains the maximum of the area in a \emph{sweepout}, and proceed to show that this surface realizes the {\it min-max width}.
+In Theorem C we use the same idea modifying the metric in a neighborhood of $\partial\Omega$.